simple2d/simple2d/README.md

 ## Audio

 Simple 2D supports a number of audio formats, including WAV, MP3, Ogg Vorbis, and FLAC.
 There are two kinds of audio concepts: sounds and music.
 Sounds are intended to be short samples, played without interruption.
 Music is intended to be longer pieces of audio which can be played, paused, stopped, resumed, and faded out.
-Technical optimizations are made to each respectively.
+Technical optimizations are made to each, respectively.

 ### Sounds